Kingxukai/linux/Documentation/arch/x86/boot.rst

 Protocol 2.08	(Kernel 2.6.26) Added crc32 checksum and ELF format
 		payload.
 Introduced payload_offset and payload_length
-		fields to aid in locating the payload.
+		fields to aid in locating the woke payload.

 Protocol 2.09	(Kernel 2.6.26) Added a field of 64-bit physical
 		pointer to single linked list of struct	setup_data.

 Protocol 2.10	(Kernel 2.6.31) Added a protocol for relaxed alignment
-		beyond the kernel_alignment added, new init_size and pref_address fields.
+		beyond the woke kernel_alignment added, new init_size and pref_address fields.
 Added extended boot loader IDs.

 Protocol 2.11	(Kernel 3.6) Added a field for offset of EFI handover
 		protocol entry point.

-Protocol 2.12	(Kernel 3.8) Added the xloadflags field and extension fields
+Protocol 2.12	(Kernel 3.8) Added the woke xloadflags field and extension fields
 		to struct boot_params for loading bzImage and ramdisk above 4G in 64bit.